East Bengal bow out of AFC Women's Champions League after defeat to Nasaf - www.lokmattimes.com

 East Bengal bow out of AFC Women's Champions League after defeat to Nasaf

-Wuhan [China], November 23 : East Bengal FC were eliminated from the AFC Women's Champions League 2025-26 group stage ...
+Wuhan (China), Nov 23 East Bengal FC were eliminated from the AFC Women’s Champions League 2025-26 group stage after ...

-Wuhan [China], November 23 : East Bengal FC were eliminated from the AFC Women's Champions League 2025-26 group stage after suffering a 0-3 defeat to PFC Nasaf of Uzbekistan in their concluding Group B tie on Sunday in Wuhan, as per the official website of the All India Football Federation (AIFF).
+Wuhan (China), Nov 23 East Bengal FC were eliminated from the AFC Women’s Champions League 2025-26 group stage after suffering a 0-3 defeat to PFC Nasaf of Uzbekistan in their concluding Group B tie on Sunday.

 The Moshal Girls had earlier defeated Bam Khatoon FC (3-1) and lost to Wuhan Jiangda Women's FC (0-2).